-A Texas megachurch put actions to their faith this Easter season by paying off the medical bills of over 4,000 families in the community.
+In recent years, A Texas megachurch famously put actions to their faith during an Easter season by paying off the medical bills of over 4,000 families in the community.

 Stephen Hayes, who pastors Covenant Church, knows what it’s like to be buried under medical bills.
 After he was hit by a car at the age of 17 and spent 12 days in the ICU, his family struggled to pay off his medical bills--until his church family stepped in to help.